 Runner up: Freshwater Bay

 Freshwater Bay is good fun for those with more experience and a sense of adventure.
 However, I feel obliged at this point to say that you should only really venture off around this bit of coastline with a guide who knows the local area.
-There have been cases where people have been stranded on Watcombe Bay and have needed rescuing.
+There are regular cases of people getting stranded and needing rescuing.

-There are several caves hidden along this bit of coastline which were supposedly used by smugglers, as well as Watcombe Bay which is only accessible by either sea or abseiling.
+There are several caves hidden along this bit of coastline that were supposedly used by smugglers, as well as Watcombe Bay, which is only accessible by either sea or abseiling.
 My kayaking trip around Freshwater Bay was hampered slightly by my appallingly weak stomach, but it was nonetheless excellent.
-Unfortunately, the company which organised my tour isn't currently operating.
+Unfortunately, the company that organised my tour isn't currently operating but there is a coasteering company that covers the same bit of beach.

 Freshwater Bay is good fun for those with more experience and a sense of adventure.
 However, I feel obliged at this point to say that you should only really venture off around this bit of coastline with a guide who knows the local area.
-There have been cases where people have been stranded on Watcombe Bay and have needed rescuing.
+There are regular cases of people getting stranded and needing rescuing.

-There are several caves hidden along this bit of coastline which were supposedly used by smugglers, as well as Watcombe Bay which is only accessible by either sea or abseiling.
+There are several caves hidden along this bit of coastline that were supposedly used by smugglers, as well as Watcombe Bay, which is only accessible by either sea or abseiling.
 My kayaking trip around Freshwater Bay was hampered slightly by my appallingly weak stomach, but it was nonetheless excellent.
-Unfortunately, the company which organised my tour isn't currently operating.
+Unfortunately, the company that organised my tour isn't currently operating but there is a coasteering company that covers the same bit of beach.

 Best Isle of Wight beach for swimming